President Thomas S. Monson

 February 4, 2008

-Salt Lake City -- Thomas S. Monson is the 16th President, Prophet, Seer and Revelator of The Church of Jesus Christ of Latter-day Saints.
-President Monson succeeds President Gordon B. Hinckley, who died on January 27, 2008 at the age of 97.
-President Monson called President Henry B. Eyring as First Counselor, and President Dieter F. Uchtdorf and Second Counselor in the First Presidency.
+Salt Lake City -- Thomas S. Monson is the 16th President, Prophet, Seer and Revelator of The Church of Jesus Christ of Latter-day Saints, died on January 2, 2018, at the age of 90.
+President Monson succeeded President Gordon B. Hinckley, who died on January 27, 2008 at the age of 97.
+President Monson's First Presidency included Elder Henry B. Eyring as First Counselor, and Elder Dieter F. Uchtdorf and Second Counselor.

 President Thomas S. Monson had served as a Counselor in the First Presidency of The Church of Jesus Christ of Latter-day Saints since November 10, 1985.
 He had served as First Counselor to President Gordon B. Hinckley since March 12, 1995.
 Prior to that, on June 5, 1994, he was called as Second Counselor to President Howard W. Hunter, and on November 10, 1985, as Second Counselor to President Ezra Taft Benson.
 He was ordained an Apostle and called to the Quorum of the Twelve Apostles on October 4, 1963, at the age of 36, making him the youngest man called to the quorum in the 20th Century.